-If you feel that you’d like to test your vocation with The Sisters of Bethany, you are welcome to contact us to ask for general information.
+If you feel you would like to test your vocation with the Sisters of Bethany, you are welcome to contact us to ask for general information.
 We will send you some details with no obligation to take it any further.
 Then it’s up to you to contact us again if you would like to come for a visit.
-On a first visit you will be treated as our guest, and you may ask any questions you wish and meet us all.
-Then, if you want to, you may come for a second visit or as many as you wish.
-At any time, after the first visit, you may ask to spend some time with us as an official ‘aspirant’.
+On a first visit you will be treated as our guest, and you may ask any questions you wish, and meet us all.
+Then, if you would like to, you may come for a second visit or as many as you wish.
+At any time, after the first visit, you may ask to spend some time with us as an official ‘Aspirant’.
 We Sisters of Bethany do not have a “cookie-cutter” approach but welcome a wide range of traditions, personalities and backgrounds.

 What is an Aspirant?

-An Aspirant lives alongside the community; they stay in a guest room, but attend offices and do light work to discover if they might like to join as a postulant.
+An Aspirant lives alongside the community; they stay in a guest room, but attend offices and do light work to discover if they might like to join as a Postulant.
 If they do, after an interview and a request in writing, they may be admitted into the Novitiate.
-If they don’t want to join, there’s no problem and if a person is ‘searching’, we may be able to suggest where a person may look next if they wish.
+If they do not want to join there’s no problem, and if a person is ‘searching’ we may be able to suggest where they might look next.